History of Quebec: Woodland era (1500 BC–1500 AD)

+Each group had their own languages, way of life, economies, and religious beliefs.

+Some linguists and archaeologists also consider the St. Lawrence Iroquoians to be distinct enough from the other Iroquoians to be considered their own group.

 European explorations

-In the 14th century, the Byzantine Empire fell.
+In the 15th century, the Byzantine Empire fell.
 For the Christian West, this made trade with the Far East, usually for things like spices and gold, more difficult because sea routes were now under the control of less cooperative Arab and Italian merchants.
 As such, in the 15th and 16th centuries, the Spanish and Portuguese, and then the English and French, began to search for a new sea route.

-In 1508, only 16 years after the first voyage of Christopher Columbus, Thomas Auber, who was likely part of a fishing trip near Newfoundland, brought back a few Amerindians to France.
+In 1508, only 16 years after the first voyage of Christopher Columbus, Thomas Aubert, who was likely part of a fishing trip near Newfoundland, brought back a few Amerindians to France.
 This indicates that in the early 16th century, French navigators ventured in the gulf of the St. Lawrence, along with the Basques and the Spaniards who did the same.

 Around 1522–1523, the Italian navigator Giovanni da Verrazzano persuaded King Francis I of France to commission an expedition to find a western route to Cathay (China).
 Therefore, King Francis I launched a maritime expedition in 1524, led by Giovanni da Verrazzano, to search for the Northwest Passage.
 Though this expedition was unsuccessful, it established the name "New France" for Northeastern North America.